KitHat/indy-hipe/text/credential-exchange-message-family/README.md

 }
 ```

+This message may have payment request decorator, see [payment section below](#payments-while-credential-exchange)

 #### Credential Proposal

 This message is sent by Prover in response to Credential Offer when Prover wants some fixes or changes in credential offered by Issuer.
 Schema: